Suboxone® Vs. Methadone: Here’s What You Need To Know

 Differences In Withdrawal and Tapering Schedules

-Suboxone∞ is the more gentle option as it has a well-defined tapering schedule that usually lasts 7-10 days.
+Suboxone® tapering schedules vary greatly and can range from 4 to 28 days or longer, often tailored to the individual’s needs and response to treatment.
 The intensity of symptoms can vary, but it’s generally a smoother process.
 Methadone, on the other hand, is known for more prolonged and intense withdrawal symptoms that can last weeks to months after the last dose.
 Tapering off methadone takes much more time and patience compared to Suboxone®; however, It’s important to note that everyone’s experience with these medications can be different.

 Estimated Cost of Treatment